Geospatial Population Estimation for the Caribbean

 Completion: March 2026

-The aim of the project is to develop a regional approach to modelled demographic data and its characteristics.
+The aim of the project was to develop a regional approach to modelled demographic data and its characteristics.
 This would not only provide consistent, timely and inclusive data that could underpin development policy, but it would also provide a framework through which countries could request support for modelled population estimates and build sustainable capacity to be able to replicate the outputs.